Who Invented Windows and Doors?

 These early doors were heavy, hard to make and install, and so were only used in the mansions of the wealthy, castles and churches.

-It was only much later that doors could be made light enough and cheaply enough to be installed in every home.
+It was only much later that doors could be made light enough and cheap enough to be installed in every home.

 And that concludes our look at the history of glass windows and doors.
 Next time you look out of a window, see a glass building, or shut the door to your room, you might pause a moment to consider the centuries long history that has enabled you to do those simple, everyday things!